 - are volunteer lawyers in active practice, retired judges and public members (non-lawyers).

 - receive no compensation for services.

-- Applications are sought from California lawyers and members of the public who have the skills and experience to assess candidates for judicial appointment in a thorough, objective and professional manner, and to provide timely and well-written reports while maintaining a strict code of confidentiality.
+- Applications are sought from California lawyers, former judges and members of the public who have the skills and experience to assess candidates for judicial appointment in a thorough, objective and professional manner and to provide timely and well-written reports while maintaining a strict code of confidentiality.

-- Lawyer commissioners must be active members in good standing with the State Bar of California, with a preference for those in practice 10 years or more.
+- Lawyer commissioners must be active members in good standing with the State Bar of California, for preferably 10 or more years.

-- Consideration will be given to lawyer applicants who have substantial litigation, trial and/or appellate experience.
+- Consideration will be given those practitioners who have substantial litigation, trial, transactional and/or appellate experience.

-- Commission membership includes one or more former members of the judiciary; those with appellate backgrounds are encouraged to apply.
+- Former judges with appellate backgrounds are encouraged to apply.

 Workload and Time Commitment

-- Required to attend a two-day orientation Jan.
-31-Feb.
-1, 2014, at the State Bar office in San Francisco.
+- Required to attend a two-day orientation to be held Jan.
+26-27, 2018 (Friday-Saturday) at the State Bar office in San Francisco.